digitaldrummerj/digitaldrummerj.me/content/posts/2022/031122-aspnet-health-checks.md

 series: ['ASPNET Core Health Checks']
 ---

-If your ASP.NET Core application communicates with any 3rd party systems, it is really helpful to have health checks to determine if your connection to the 3rd party system is healthy, degraded or unhealthy.
+If your ASP.NET Core application communicates with any 3rd party systems, it is beneficial to have health checks to determine if your connection to the 3rd party system is healthy, degraded, or unhealthy.

-With ASP.NET Core, Microsoft references the Microsoft.AspNetCore.Diagnostics.HealthChecks package implicitly for ASP.NET Core apps.
-This means that everything you need architecrture wise is available and you just need to create your actual health check code.
+With ASP.NET Core, Microsoft references Microsoft.AspNetCore.Diagnostics.HealthChecks package implicitly for ASP.NET Core apps.
+This means that everything you need architecture wise is available and you just need to create your actual health check code.

 <!--more-->